 What do HABs look like?

-Under normal conditions, cyanobacteria are present in surface waters at low levels and play an important role in aquatic ecosystems.
 When HABs occur, cyanobacteria become visibly abundant and can look like grass clippings, blue-green scum, or spilled paint on the water surface.
 Blooms can be blue, bright green, brown or red.
 HABs may also be suspended in the water column or attached to rocks, sediments, or aquatic plants.
 Some blooms may not affect the appearance of the water but as algae in the blooms die, the water may smell bad.
+You can view photo examples of HABs at this Utah Department of Environmental Quality webpage

 How can I tell the difference among cyanobacteria, non-toxic algae, and plants?